Epsilon85083/EffortLogger2-Honors/README.md

 You will need to download MySQL and most likely the MySQL Workbench(I'm sure there are other programs, but that is what I used).
 Once that is done I have the commands to generate the database I've been working with in the "dump" folder.
+Create your user credentials with Username: "root", Password: "qh93gxV%k!8nzheQaAK" if you don't use those exactly you will have to change every instance of the code accessing MySQL with your own credentials.

 Instructions for getting Java to link with MySQL courtesy of ChatGPT Step 1: Download the MySQL JDBC Driver